Introduction

 Advantages for Healthcare Professionals:

-- Improved accuracy in ECG analysis, leading to better patient outcomes.
+- Improved accuracy, leading to better patient outcomes.

 - Increased confidence in clinical decision-making based on reliable data.